ibm-cloud-docs/powervs-vpc/overview-release-notes.md

     - Use this version for new deployments only.
     - Option to create `new secrets manager instance` or reuse existing one.
     - Optional `client to site VPN` deployment.
     - Switched from Block storage NFS volumes to File storage shares.
-Uses Application Load Balancer to mount the File Storage shares on PowerVS instances.
+Uses Application Load Balancer to mount the File Storage shares on {{site.data.keyword.powerSys_notm}} instances.
     - Removed Cloud connection support.
     - Private SSH keys need not be entered in here doc string format.
 Can be passed in directly.
     - Improved documentation.